artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 Some teams have struggled to identify what belongs on a team agreement.
 Should it describe our team values?
 Habits?
 Procedures?
 Rules?

 It likely varies from team to team what you want here.
+(ADAM: provide some examples of how it may vary for some type of teams.)
 It's definitely important that you identify what you're looking for up front, and make it clear heading into the brainstorm.
 Suggest categories, sample habits, & questions to ask heading into the brainstorm, and keep them visible during the meeting.